Drugged Out Daily Grind

 header

-For some Americans, work is about collaborating with colleagues, climbing the ladder, and busting glass ceilings.
-But for others, workday highlights may include getting high, shooting up, or snorting a line.
+For some Americans, work is about collaborating with colleagues, climbing the ladder, and breaking glass ceilings.
+But for people who are addicted to drugs and alcohol, the workday can look vastly different.

 To get an inside perspective on drug use in the workplace, we surveyed 1,000 Americans on the subject.
 Who’s using drugs on the job?
 What kinds of careers do they have?
 Which drugs do they take and when?
-And how the heck are they beating those employee-mandated drug tests?
 Read on for an insider’s view of using drugs in the workplace.

 Most People Have Used Drugs at Work